The best Black Friday deals 2019 in the UK

-Black Friday 2019 is now officially underway.
-This is one of the biggest shopping days of the year, and if you're on the hunt for a bargain on some of the best tech out there, then you've come to the right place.
+Black Friday deals are here, and as the biggest shopping day comes to a close, there are still plenty of discounts to be had if you're on the hunt for a bargain on some of the best tech out there.

-We've rounded up all the best Black Friday deals on this page, and we'll be constantly updating it as new deals pop up.
+We've rounded up all the best Black Friday deals on this page, and we're constantly updating it as new deals pop up.
 We'll also let you know if any deals sell out.

-Some of the best Black Friday deals we've seen already have been so good, they've sold out incredibly quickly, but we'll be keeping an eye on stock levels (as well as alternative websites) so you won't miss out on any killer Black Friday deals.
+Some of the best Black Friday deals we've seen already have been so good, they've sold out incredibly quickly - such as a £99 Xbox One S bundle deal - but we'll be keeping an eye on stock levels (as well as alternative retailers) so you won't miss out on any brilliant Black Friday deals.

 The best Black Friday deals 2019